Shalika22/airtag-assist/README.md

 ### 3) Configure environment

-Create a `.env.local` (for Next.js) and export the same vars for scripts.
+Create a `.env` (for Next.js) and export the same vars for scripts.

 Required env vars: